 During 1875, the foundation pier for Cross Ledge Lighthouse was completed, and a temporary frame structure from which a light could be exhibited was built thereon.
 The upper two courses of the hexagonal pier “are smoothly dressed, each projecting 1 foot beyond the course below and having the lower edge dressed off to a circular arc; the balance of the pier is of rock face masonry, laid in cement, in courses two feet in thickness, and backed with solid masonry.”
 The light on the pier’s frame tower was activated on December 8, 1875, and the following day the lightship was withdrawn from the station.
 The temporary tower had been constructed so that the permanent lighthouse could be built around it, without interfering with the operation of the light.

 Initially, a fourth-order Barbier & Fenestre Fresnel lens revolved in the lantern room each evening producing a brilliant white flash every fifteen seconds, and a fog bell was tolled every ten seconds during periods of limited visibility.
-A red panel was put in place in 1884 to cover an arc of 192°, and then the following year the whole lighting apparatus was exchanged for one intended for Ludlum Beach Lighthouse, altering the light characteristic to a fixed light for one minute followed during the next minute by four flashes separated by fifteen seconds.
+A red panel was placed in the lantern room in 1884 to cover an arc of 192°, and then the following year the whole lighting apparatus was exchanged for one intended for Ludlum Beach Lighthouse, altering the light characteristic to a fixed light for one minute followed during the next minute by four flashes separated by fifteen seconds.
 On April 10, 1887, the light was changed to fixed white, and then on June 20, 1892, it was changed to a fixed light during periods of seventeen seconds, separated by three-second eclipses.

 Cross Ledge Lighthouse wasn’t immune to the ravages of ice floes in Delaware Bay.
 Tons of riprap were dumped around the lighthouse on at least two occasions to replace the protective rocks that had been carried away.
 The following assessment of the foundation appeared in the Annual Report of the Lighthouse Board for 1894: